enspiral/agreements/agreements/services/people.md

 # Enspiral Services People Agreement

-This document outlines the relationships individual have with Enspiral Services.
+This document outlines the relationships individuals have with Enspiral Services.

 There are three categories: Members, Contributors and External Contractor